chethan25/tv-series-file-renamer/README.md

   | -- S5/

-* Only Keep episode files in the season folders.
+* Keep only episode files in the season folders.

 * Navigate to the package folder in the terminal